mangano-ito/git-branch-wise-session/README.md

 # Git Branch-wise Session

-An Extension to keep tabs for each Git branch.
+An Extension to keep Tabs for each Git branch.

 ## See It in Action